-Bred for hundreds of years to be a royal watchdog, the modern Lhasa approaches life the way his forebears did: he is a loyal guardian of home and family.
+Bred for hundreds of years to be a royal watchdog, the modern Lhasa approaches life the way his forebears did–they are a loyal guardian of home and family.

-With a name that translates to “lion dog,” you might expect the Lowchen to have a fierce demeanor, but with people he’s lionlike only in his looks.
-Playful and gentle, the Lowchen is a great companion for children and adults alike.
+With a name that translates to “lion dog,” you might expect the Lowchen to have a fierce demeanor.
+However, with people, they’re lionlike only in their looks.

-Throughout his long history, the Maltese has been given many names, such as the “Melitae Dog,” “Ye Ancient Dogge of Malta,” the “Roman Ladies Dog,” “The Comforter,” the “Spaniel Gentle,” the “Bichon,” the “Maltese Lion Dog,” and the “Maltese Terrier.”
+Throughout their long history, the Maltese has been given many names, such as the “Melitae Dog,” “Ye Ancient Dogge of Malta,” the “Roman Ladies Dog,” “The Comforter,” the “Spaniel Gentle,” the “Bichon,” the “Maltese Lion Dog,” and the “Maltese Terrier.”

 16. Maltese Shih Tzu

-Originally bred to be completely nonshedding (which is a misnomer since that’s not physically possible), the Maltese succeeds to some degree, since he’s a low-shedding companion.
+Originally bred to be completely non-shedding–which is a misnomer since that’s not physically possible–the Maltese succeeds to some degree, since they’re a low-shedding companion.

 Maltipoos are a popular cross of the Maltese and Toy or Miniature Poodle.
 True to their parent breeds, Maltipoos are affectionate and gentle.

 The Manchester Terrier is a high-spirited, very intelligent, and cunning dog who is eager to learn.
-He displays the true terrier nature—independent, faithful, lively, sporty, and alert.
+They display the true terrier nature—independent, faithful, lively, sporty, and alert.

 “Min Pins rule”—that’s the attitude you’ll discover when you get acquainted with the Miniature Pinscher, a small, elegant dog with an arched neck and well-muscled body.

 The Papillon, whose name comes from the French word for butterfly, is a portrait come to life, the modern representation of the small spaniels often seen in paintings from centuries past.

 For a “designer dog,” the Peekapoo dog breed has a fairly long history.
-A cross between a Pekingese and a Poodle, he was among the first of the recent slew of Poodle crosses to be developed, back in the 1950s and ’60s.
+A cross between a Pekingese and a Poodle, they were among the first of the recent slew of Poodle crosses developed back in the 1950s and ’60s.

-Cute, feisty and furry, Poms are intelligent and loyal to their families.
+Cute, feisty and furry, Pomeranians are intelligent and loyal to their families.
 Don’t let their cuteness fool you, however.
 These independent, bold dogs have minds of their own.
 They are alert and curious about the world around them.

 24. Poodle (Toy & Miniature)

 Although it hardly seems possible when you look at a primped-up Poodle in the show ring, the breed was originally a water retriever, a job that requires jumping in the water to fetch waterfowl for hunters.

-The Pug’s comical face, with deep wrinkles around big, dark eyes and a flat round face, can’t help but make you smile.
+The Pug’s comical looks, with deep wrinkles around big, dark eyes and a flat round face, can’t help but make you smile.

-26. Rat Terrier (Toy & Miniature)
+26. Rat Terrier

-He makes an excellent watchdog and is the ultimate farm dog; his strong jaws and quick movements were invaluable to farmers in eradicating rats and other small vermin from farms.
+The Rat Terrier makes an excellent watchdog and is the ultimate farm dog; their strong jaws and quick movements were invaluable to farmers in eradicating rats and other small vermin from farms.

 27. Shiba Inu

 The Shiba Inu is known for a bold, fiery personality.
 The Japanese have three words to describe the breed’s mental traits: kaani-i (spirited boldness), ryosei (good nature), and soboku (alertness).

 28. Shih Tzu

 “Nobody knows how the ancient eunuchs managed to mix together: a dash of lion, several teaspoons of rabbit, a couple of ounces of domestic cat, one part court jester, a dash of ballerina, a pinch of old man, a bit of beggar, a tablespoon of monkey, one part baby seal, a dash of teddy bear, and, for the rest, dogs of Tibetan and Chinese origin.”

 29. Silky Terrier

 Beneath that delicate-looking exterior, however, is a big, bold spirit.
-People unfamiliar with the breed are often surprised to see the small Silky warn off intruders, romp with large dogs, or keep up with their owners on a hike.
+People unfamiliar with the breed are often surprised to see the small Silky Terrier warn off intruders, romp with large dogs, or keep up with their owners on a hike.

 30. Toy Fox Terrier

-The Yorkipoo loves people and fun, not necessarily in that order.
-He will delight his family and is always willing to perform tricks or show off for any visitor.
-His confidence keeps him from being overly snappy or aggressive; he’s happy in his own skin.
-The Yorkipoo can be an excellent companion to anyone looking for a small, confident dog with ample energy and even greater love.
+The Yorkipoo loves people and fun–not necessarily in that order.
+They will delight their family and are always willing to perform tricks or show off for any visitor.
+Their confidence keeps them from being overly snappy or aggressive; they’re happy in their own skin.